Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 It never fails to delight the taste buds, and that's not a small thing on a long backpacking trek.

 Why not accomplish a double dose of antioxidants, with these dark chocolate covered almonds?

 These make a great dessert on a day when all you want to do is eat and then crawl into your sleeping bag with your last ounce of strength (go ahead, ask me how I know).

-Raw walnuts make a great brain boosting trail snack when paired with tart cherries.
+Raw walnuts make a great brain boosting trail snack when paired with tart cherries, as I noted above.

-The combination of tastes and textures provides an interesting and satisfying treat.
+The combination of differing tastes and textures provides an interesting and satisfying treat.